 Whenever herbicides are applied in rights-of-way, Hydro-Québec produces various documents as required by the Pesticides Management Code, a regulation of the Pesticides Act:

-- Notice to the municipalities and RCMs before the work begins
+- Notice to the municipalities and regional county municipalities (RCMs)

 - Notice in a regional media announcing the upcoming work